syntasa-dev/syntasa-google-marketplace/docs/MPDEV_INSTALLATION.md

 ### Verify Installation of the Google Marketplace Toolkit

-Run the following to diagonose and correctl setup your environment:
+Run the following to diagnose and validate setup your environment:
 ```
 mpdev /scripts/doctor.py
 ```